jums/game-of-life/README.md

 game-of-life
 ============

-Practicing coding and unit testing with C# and F#.
+Practicing unit testing with C# and NUnit.